The Canadian Provost Corps

 WE'51 Ammunition Pouch

-The Ammunition or Basic Pouch was slightly larger than the 1937 Pattern and was designed to hold Rifle, Bren or Sten magazines, grenades or 2 inch mortar bombs.
+The Ammunition or Basic Pouch was slightly larger than the 1937 Pattern and as with the WE '37 Pattern Pouch was designed to hold Lee Enfield Rifle, Bren or Sten magazines, grenades or 2 inch mortar bombs.
+Following the adoption of the FN C2 Light Automatic Rifle, it was found that four 30 round FN C2 magazines would fit, albeit tightly, in the pouch.

 Rear view of the Ammunition Pouch.
 The belt was run through either of the pairs of loops, allowing the pouch to be worn high or low on the belt.